 In this course, students will build on their introductory chemistry course to develop a more in-depth understanding of equilibrium and the reactions between acids and bases.
 Students will study both qualitative and quantitative approaches to equilibrium.
-Our study of acids and bases will explore multiple ways of modeling those reactions.
+Our study of acids and bases will explore multiple ways of modeling those reactions and will include a study of buffers and their relationship to climate change.
+We will end the course with a study of oxidation-reduction reactions and the chemistry behind batteries.
 Students will develop mastery of advanced chemistry concepts, the use of logarithmic scales, and relating qualitative conceptual descriptions to quantitative calculations.
-This is a lab science, so labs will be part of the course, both as formative explorations and summative assessments.
+This is a lab science, so labs will be part of the course, both as formative explorations and summative assessments, with opportunities for students to design portions of experiments.
 This advanced course will be similar in depth and complexity to an introductory college-level chemistry course.